vintagegamingsystems/Disk-Low-Level-Discovery-for-Physical-Disk-within-Windows-Performance-Monitoring-in-Zabbix-2.0/README.md

   ]
 }

-You must create a create a UserParameter somewhere in the zabbix_agent.win.conf or zabbix_agent.conf file.
+You must create a UserParameter somewhere in the zabbix_agent.win.conf or zabbix_agent.conf file.
 It depends on what you named the file initially.

+UserParameter=windowsPhysicalDisk.Discovery, powershell -File c:\diskdisc.ps1

 Then restart the agent.